ericsoft123/shop/Readme.txt

 Then Through git command or command prompt type"php artisan migrate" on projecttest directory to migrate database table

-Then type"php artisan serve"  to run This App Then
+Then type"php artisan serve"  to run This App Then type in your browser http://localhost:8000/ to run Your Apps

 Add products name  and price in your database  and customize it with discount Parameters